 Don’t Overlook the Importance of Diction.

 The words we choose matter when your prospect is skimming your message.
 I know what you’re thinking.
 “Skimming?
 I did not write my email with the intention of it being skimmed”.
 While that may be true, you are not Earnest Hemingway, and therefore your email is likely to look less impressive to the recipient than it does to you, the author.
-It’s also one of hundreds of emails this decision-maker gets every day.
-It needs to stand out if you want the details to be seen.
+It’s also one of the hundreds of emails this decision-maker gets every day.
+If you want the details to be seen, it needs to stand out.
 The language needs to fit the reader.
 Start asking yourself who this is for, and use language that’s appropriate for your specific reader.
 I suggest reading the bios and job descriptions of your prospects before ever writing a single word.

 Don’t be tuned out to tone.

 Like most, you probably write – and hear – a specific tone in your voice as you write your masterpiece.
 Well, guess what.
 That tone of sarcasm that you thought was so funny when you wrote it, is completely lost and comes off as rude when your reader reads your email.
 It’s not as funny as you thought.
 FAIL!

 Tone is completely lost in text.
 It’s why we get text messages from people and occasionally think and feel that they are being crass, mean, or hurtful, but they aren’t.
 We hand the phone to our spouse or friend and say things like “how do you read this?”